diesalbla/scrapbook/scala_diary.md

 #### Tuesday, November 7th 2018.

 - [Monix: Task’s Bracket, Resource[F, A] and Streaming](https://vimeo.com/299313903) Alex introduces the use of Monix primitives for `Resource`, `bracket`, and the streaming type `Iterant`.

+#### Sunday, November 11th 2018

+- [A Tale of two Monix Streams, Scala Days 2018](https://monix.io/presentations/).
+Alex describes main abstractions of Monix, and introduces them with the intuition of Scala collections with laziness and effects.
+He contrasts `Observable`, for push-based streaming, with `Iterant`, used for pull-based streaming.
+> Architecture is frozen music.
+Data structures are frozen algorithms.
+Freeze Algorithm into a Data Structure.